-The designers created the Texaco logo featuring a large white star in a red circle.
-Moreover, the star is formed by negative space, and “T” is visible against its background – the first letter of the brand name.
+The designers created the Texaco logo, which is a big white star in a red circle.
+Moreover, the star is formed by negative space, and on its background, you can see the letter “T” – the first letter of the brand name.
 Until 1999, the emblem was supplemented with a black inscription.

 Texaco: Brand overview